 Why Choose MFS Summer Camp Programs?

 MFS Summer Programs offers a variety of weekly classes for children ages 3 – 17.
-Spend a week immersed in robotics, Chinese language, watercolor, forensic science, Mock Trial, Scuba Diving, and more!
+Spend a week immersed in robotics, French, mosaics, bridge building, Model United Nations, cooking, and more!
 The majority of our Master Teachers are our own MFS teachers who are advanced professionals in their field of study.

 Using classrooms, fields, courts, and resources on our 48-acre campus allows us to provide the best experience and most memorable summer for your child.
 Most every class is specifically designed each year with new curriculum which makes for a fun and engaging classroom session.

 As a Quaker Day school, we are proud to extend those values into the fabric of our summer programming.
-Our weekly community-building activities are fun and offer a unique way to support each other with regard to collaboration, teamwork, and self-awareness.
+Classroom activities are fun and offer a unique way to support each other with regard to collaboration, teamwork, and self-awareness.

 Small class sizes, low student to teacher ratio…each family is cared for as part of the MFS community.

 MFS Open House – Tuesday, March 10, 9 a.m.

 MFS Summer Programs Open House – Saturday, March 21, 10 a.m. – 1 p.m., Stokes Hall Lobby (Tours throughout)

 MFS Summer Programs Open House – Saturday, April 18, 10 a.m. – 1 p.m., Stokes Hall Lobby (Tours throughout)